kiranshashiny/ESP32_CAM_Challenges/README.md

 Use a separate 5V from wall adapter to power the ESP32 Webcam, or else I will get the "brown out time out error"

-The JioFiber 5G did not connect so I connected to the JioFiber-24
+The JioFiber 5G Wifi connection did not connect so I connected to the JioFiber-24

 The brown out condition is explained below :